ILLIXR/illixr.github.io/index.md

 ## Get In Touch

 Whether you are a computer architect, a systems person, an XR application developer, or just anyone interested in XR, we would love to hear your feedback on ILLIXR!
 ILLIXR is a living benchmark suite and we would like to both refine existing components and add new ones.
-Building ILLIXR was a years long process and took a lot of effort from a lot of people from many organizations.
-If you are interested in contributing to ILLIXR, please contact Muhammad Huzaifa at huzaifa2 at illinois dot edu.
+We believe ILLIXR really has the opportunity to impact computer architecture and systems research for XR, and can benefit from contributions from other researchers and organizations.
+If you would like to be a part of this effort, please contact Muhammad Huzaifa at huzaifa2 at illinois dot edu.